GLOBAL MARKETS-Asian shares gain as BOJ defends ultra-easy stance, oil eases on Shanghai lockdown

 By Selena Li

-HONG KONG, March 29 (Reuters) - Japanese shares led gains in Asian stocks on Tuesday as the Bank of Japan defended its ultra-easy stance, while oil slid on fears of lower demand from China as Shanghai applied a "zero-COVID" strategy by locking down despite a relatively modest caseload.
+HONG KONG, March 29 (Reuters) - Japanese shares led gains in Asian stocks on Tuesday as the Bank of Japan (BOJ) defended its ultra-easy monetary policy stance, while oil slid on fears of lower demand from China as Shanghai shut down to combat a COVID-19 surge.

-The BOJ vowed to keep monetary policy ultra-loose, offering to buy unlimited government bonds for the first four days of this week, to prevent yields in Japan from rising as they are doing elsewhere following U.S. Federal Reserve's moves to hike interest rates in the face of mounting inflationary pressures.
+The BOJ vowed to keep monetary policy ultra-loose, offering to buy unlimited amounts of 10-year government bonds to prevent yields in Japan from rising as they are doing elsewhere following U.S. Federal Reserve's moves to hike interest rates in the face of mounting inflationary pressures.

-Japan's 10-year government bond yields hovered near the 0.25% upper limit of the Bank of Japan's yield target even after the central bank made a rare move to step into the market for a second day.
+The central bank was finding it tough going, however, as the 10-year JGB yield JP10YTN=JBTC stood at 0.245% hovering near the BOJ's implicit 0.25% cap.

-Trading remained choppy however.
-Investors will favour markets that are lagging behind the Fed’s rate hike, trading on “a day to day trading mentality” and market noises and short term development , Chi Lo, senior market strategist APAC at BNP Paribas Asset Management said .
+This also weighed on the yen, which was at 123.54 per dollar JPY= even after staging a small recovery from its bruising the day before.

-“There is not really even medium term direction that the market is following,” he added.
+"Excess volatility and disorderly currency moves could hurt economic and financial stability," Japan's top currency diplomat Masato Kanda told reporters on Tuesday, confirming the resolve of Japan and the United States to closely communicate on exchange-rate issues.

-The BOJ's action left the yen fighting for footing on Tuesday, following its worst session in 16 months.
+Elsewhere trading remained choppy.
+Investors will favour markets that are lagging the Fed's rate hike, operating on "a day-to-day trading mentality" amid market noise and short-term developments, said Chi Lo, senior market strategist APAC at BNP Paribas Asset Management.

-The Japanese currency JPY=EBS weakened by as much as 2.4% to 125.10 to the dollar overnight, its lowest since August 2015, before recovering to 124.24 in volatile morning trade in Tokyo.
+"There is not really even medium-term direction that the market is following," he said.

-Meanwhile, oil further weakened on Tuesday as market expects China to suffer from a slowed economy while it fights against renewed outbreak of coronavirus.
+Meanwhile, oil prices weakened as traders expected China's economy to suffer in the country's fight against renewed outbreaks of COVID-19.

-“Certainly commodity markets will not be comfortable in the short term with China shutting down,” Lo said, adding that many of the players estimate less than 5% growth this year for the economy, which he said is “too pessimistic” against the expectation of stronger stimulus.
+"Certainly commodity markets will not be comfortable in the short term with China shutting down," Lo said.
+Many observers estimate less than 5% growth this year for the world's second-biggest economy, he said, a view he rated as "too pessimistic" given expectations for stronger stimulus measures.

 World FX rates YTDhttp://tmsnrt.rs/2egbfVh